 When you’re self-employed, you’ll usually need to make estimated tax payments throughout the year.
 Underpayment of taxes can result in a penalty.
 Generally, you won’t have to pay a penalty if you meet at least one of the following criteria:

-- Your total tax payments during the year equal at least 90 percent of your total tax bill for the current year or 100% of the tax from the prior year.
+- Your total tax payments during the year equal at least 90% of your total tax bill for the current year or 100% of the tax from the prior year.

-- There are also special rules for farmers and fishermen, certain household employers and certain higher income taxpayers, which can be found in this IRS document.
+There are also special rules for farmers and fishermen, certain household employers and certain higher income taxpayers.

 You don’t have to pay estimated taxes for the current year if you meet all three of the following conditions: